ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 ## Sending push notifications on mobile device events
 {: #pkg_push_mobile}

-Learn how to configure the Push Notification service to fire a trigger when there is device activity such as device (registration/unregistration) or (subscription/unsubscription) in a specified application.
+Learn how to configure the Push Notification service to fire a trigger when there is device activity such as device (registration or unregistration) or (subscription or unsubscription) in a specified application.
 {: shortdesc}

-This pre-installed package is not available in the Tokyo region.
+This preinstalled package is not available in the Tokyo region.
 {: tip}

 ### Parameters